 You know you grew up in old Hialeah if you remember:

 (1957-58 time frame) The farm fields west of W. 12th Avenue (between 53rd and 60th Streets) where farm hands would mow the hay which would get shot into large tall hay wagons with chicken-wire sides, pulled in a train of several wagons by a farm hand on a tractor.
 We would hide in the unmowed hay and hop aboard the tail end of the hay wagons and ride around for a long time bumping through the farm fields.
-I painfully learned never to jump off the hay wagon when the farm hand was driving south on W. 12th Avenue to the main farm south of 49th Street at about 20mph and I didn't want to walk that far home.
+I painfully learned never to jump off the hay wagon when the farm hand was driving south on W. 12th Avenue to the Roselawn Dairy that was located on the west side of W.12th Avenue, about a quarter mile south of W. 49th Street.
+The tractor and hay wagon train was moving about 20mph and I didn't want to walk that far home so I lowered myself from the last wagon in the train and ran as fast as I could while holding onto the wagon.
+I let go of the wagon and immediately fell forward onto the rough pavement for a few feet causing a serious case of road rash and ripping my shirt and pants.
 The road was old rock road south of 53rd Street and unpaved north of 53rd Street.
-The entire Palm Springs area was once part of the expansive White Belt Dairy owned by Dr. John G. DuPuis.
+Most of the Palm Springs area was once part of the expansive White Belt Dairy owned by Dr. John G. DuPuis.

 Ludlam Road/W. 12 Avenue being a dirt road north of 53rd Street with deep ruts and huge potholes that would swallow a Volkswagen Beetle.
 It was barely more than an old paved rock road south of 53rd Street running south to the farm house south of 49th Street.